lishan0311/shipcheck-hackathon/README.md

 The application is an end-to-end prototype for the **Averis × Monash Hackathon 2026 Shipping Document Verification** use case.
 It combines a trained text classifier, deterministic business rules, optional Gemini assistance, human review, Gmail, and persistent cloud storage.
 The SI remains the reference document throughout the comparison.

-> **Evaluation note:** results reported below are reproducible on the supplied synthetic dataset and a separately generated seed-73 regression dataset.
-They are not claims of perfect accuracy on unrestricted production email.

 ## Contents

 - [Part 1 — Product, architecture and evidence](#part-1--product-architecture-and-evidence)